oruburos/ABMPsyRTS/psyrts/Readme.md

 ## Further Reading

-This model is based on some of these ideas:
+This model is based on some of ideas discussed in:

- * Osman, M & Verduga, O (2019) The future of problem solving research is not complexity, but dynamic uncertainty https://journals.ub.uni-heidelberg.de/index.php/jddm/article/view/69300
+ * Osman, M & Verduga, O (2019) *"The future of problem solving research is not complexity, but dynamic uncertainty"* https://journals.ub.uni-heidelberg.de/index.php/jddm/article/view/69300

- * Verduga, O & Osman, M (2019) PsyRTS: a Web Platform for Experiments in Human Decision-Making in RTS Environments https://ieeexplore.ieee.org/document/8848101
+ * Verduga, O & Osman, M (2019) *" PsyRTS: a Web Platform for Experiments in Human Decision-Making in RTS Environments"* https://ieeexplore.ieee.org/document/8848101